 During National Novel Writing Month, aspiring writers challenge themselves to write a novel of 50,000 words or more.
-I decided to chat with a professional novelist — Nina LaCour, author of YA hit Hold Still — to find out if this is a good idea.
+I decided to chat with a professional novelist — Nina LaCour, author of YA hit Hold Still and this year's The Disenchantments — to find out if this is a good idea.
 Good news: she thinks it is.
-Find out five reasons to write a novel now:
+Find out five reasons to write a novel now.

-- You learn new skills: "My characters are in high school photography class, so I learned how to develop film in a dark room.
+"My characters [in Hold Still] are in high school photography class, so I learned how to develop film in a dark room.
 I learned something that I never knew I would learn because my characters were doing it and I wanted to write about it in an authentic way.
 I enrolled in a class and learned how to expose and develop photos."

 Find out more after the jump!